-The implementation of Local Council Tax Support coincided with other major reforms to the welfare system; Housing Benefit restrictions occupation in the social sector; Discretionary Housing Payments and other welfare reform changes such as benefit sanctions.
-Other changes which are currently on-going are the changes to the overall Benefit Income Cap, the replacement of Disability Living Allowance with Personal Independence Payments, the review of Employment Support Allowance cases and introduction of Universal Credit.
+The implementation of Local Council Tax Support coincided with other major reforms to the welfare system; Housing Benefit restrictions for under-occupation in the social sector; the of overall introduction an benefit cap: Discretionary Housing Payments and other welfare reform changes such as benefit sanctions.
+Universal Credit Full Service was rolled out in Doncaster from 11 October 2017.
 Some claimants may already have been affected by multiple changes arising from the reforms and be subject to further welfare reform changes in the coming years.